 Health Care FSA

-These expenses can be incurred by you, your spouse and/or a qualifying child or relative. Â See IRS publication 969 for more details on expenses that may qualify.
+These expenses can be incurred by you, your spouse, and/or a qualifying child or relative.
+See IRS Publication 969: Health Savings Accounts and Other Tax-Favored Health Plans for additional information.

 Read the FSA unsubstantiated claims process for procedures, employee communications, and timelines.